 As many of you know, my husband and I welcomed our second baby into the world last month.
-Our older son is 2 years old, and was pretty used to being the center of attention, so we weren’t sure how he was going to handle the new addition.
-He ended up doing surprisingly well and adores his baby brother.
+Our older son is 2-years-old and was pretty used to being the center of attention, so we weren’t sure how he was going to handle the new addition.
+He ended up doing surprisingly well, and he adores his baby brother.
 Some of that may just be due to chance, but there were several things that we did to prepare our toddler for the new baby that I like to think had something to do with his excitement.

 Here are 10 things we did to prepare Aidan for the new baby:

 **Links in this post may be affiliate links.
 This means that if you click that link and purchase the product, I will receive a small compensation.
 I am, however, committed to honestly assessing the products mentioned.
 My opinions are my true feelings and are not affected by my participation in the program!**

 How We Prepared Our Toddler for the New Baby

 We read books about babies and being a big brother.

 We talked to him about it.

 I talked to Aidan about the new baby every single day of my pregnancy.
 I told him how big the baby was and described his new developments.
 I talked to him about being a big brother and what that meant.
 And I made sure to tell him each and every day that he would always be special and important to me.